-Regulating your menstrual cycle will help you feel healthy and happy.
-These foods will help with irregular periods or amenorrhea (no periods at all).
+Regulating your menstrual cycle will help you feel healthy and happy – and it’s not difficult to learn how to get regular periods.
+Eating certain foods can give you a regular menstrual cycle, especially if you have irregular periods or amenorrhea (no periods at all).

 5 Foods That Make Your Menstrual Cycle Regular

 Your first step in regulating your periods is figuring out what’s causing an irregular menstrual cycle.
 Once you determine the cause, you’ll be better able to find an effective treatment.
 Read 6 Things That Cause Irregular Periods.

 Omega-3 fatty acids – salmon, sardines, etc. The blood vessels in your ovaries are tiny, which makes them vulnerable to damage and poor circulation.
 Smoking, obesity, and high cholesterol can negatively affect your ovarian blood vessels, which blocks hormones and blood flow.
 Fish oils enhance blood circulation, reduce damage from free radicals, fight the effects of aging, and increase dopamine (which improves your mood!).

 The Omega-3 Fish Oil Supplement can help make your menstrual cycle regular even though it’s not a food.
 Dr Rebecca Booth, author of The Venus Week: Discover the Powerful Secret of Your Cycle…at Any Age, recommends adding a fish oil supplement to your diet instead of eating a lot of fish because of the mercury in some tuna, swordfish, mackerel, etc.